The Navel of the World

 I can sort of thank the Pope that I’m in a Portuguese-speaking country.
 Early in the age of exploration, he divided the world between his two major Catholic countries—Spain and Portugal—and what is now Brazil fell into the Portuguese partition.
 That’s made the Portuguese language one of the most popular in the world because Brazil’s population is nearly 200 million, surprisingly overwhelmingly urban.
 I think the figure I saw was 85%, with Sao Paulo at around 12 million, and the more famous—and once capital city, Rio de Janeiro, around 6 million.

 Sao Paulo owes its founding nearly 460 years ago to the Jesuits, who came to convert the Indians.
 One byproduct was that the fields and mines that fueled the growth of Brazil (this was the age of mercantilism, when colonies existed to enrich the mother country) were staffed by African slaves, adding to what proudly has emerged as a multinational society.
 Sao Paulo has Jewish, German, Japanese (yes, there’s a Japantown, but not a Chinatown) areas, among others.
-In return for the language and the religion, Brazil made Portugal richer; Lisbon suffered a major earthquake in the middle of the 18th century, and it was rebuilt in Baroque, made more baroque by the import of gold from Brazil.
+In return for the language and the religion, Brazil made Portugal richer; Lisbon suffered a major earthquake in the middle of the 18th century, and it was rebuilt in Baroque style, made more baroque by the import of gold from Brazil.
 The churches in Lisbon are incredibly gilded!

 Ironically, it was gold that led Brazil to declare independence from Portugal.
 During the French Revolution, the royal family fled Portugal to settle in Brazil when Napoleon took over the Iberian Peninsula.
 Apparently, when the King returned to Portugal, his son remained as Emperor of Brazil.
-Son apparently got annoyed when dad raided Brazil gold to pay debts to Britain (the Brits should have settled for port wine, I think), and declared independence from Portugal.
+Son apparently got annoyed when dad raided Brazilian gold to pay debts to Britain (the Brits should have settled for port wine, I think), and declared independence from Portugal.

 Sao Paulo owes its prominence initially to agriculture.
 There’s not much left from 450 years ago (the churches, though, are quite classic; the main Cathedral, the Se, is supposed to resemble Notre Dame in Paris), but there were some nice mansions once owned by coffee barons.
 Brazil is one of the leading countries of the world in coffee production, which we savored at a local non-Starbucks stop on our tour of the city.
 It’s also a major producer of sugarcane—and ethanol—which has led to a number of auto plants located in the Sao Paulo area, partly because the car engines need to be adapted to burn the “cleaner” ethanol fuel (ethanol from corn is expensive because the corn needs to be converted to the sugar that comes from sugar cane).